 WHAT IS A MONITOR ARM?

 A monitor arm, or monitor riser, supports and elevates a computer screen, laptop or tablet.
-It typically offers better functionality than the basic stands supplied with monitors.
+The main benefits of monitor arms are that they typically offer better functionality than the basic stands supplied with monitors.

 How?
 By enabling precise positioning, portrait and landscape rotation, forward and backward tilt and a variable viewing distance.
 Usually attached to the back of your desk, a monitor arm helps correct the balance between you, the technology you use and your working environment.
 And this ultimately enhances your wellness and productivity.